Wing Commander: Armada

-Wing Commander: Armada is a computer game set in the universe of Chris Roberts' Wing Commander franchise.
-Created by Origin Systems and distributed by Electronic Arts in 1994, Armada was the first official game of the Wing Commander series to feature multiplayer mode.
-This game was released shortly before Wing Commander III: Heart of the Tiger and features a new graphics engine, capable of rendering fully 3D ship models, which is more powerful than the sprite-based engine used in Wing Commander II: Vengeance of the Kilrathi.
+Wing Commander: Armada is a space combat simulation video game set in the universe of Chris Roberts' Wing Commander franchise.
+It was created by Origin Systems and published for MS-DOS by Electronic Arts in 1994.
+It was released for FM Towns and PC-98 in 1995.
+Armada was the first game of the Wing Commander series with a multiplayer mode.
+Released shortly before Wing Commander III: Heart of the Tiger, Armada uses a new graphics engine to render 3D ship models as compared to the sprite-based engine of Wing Commander II: Vengeance of the Kilrathi.

 Gameplay

 Armada features single-player and multiplayer modes.
 In single player, the player fights the computer-controlled opponents in a number of different game types, whereas multiplayer mode allows two players to play the various game modes head-to-head or cooperatively.

 Game modes

 Battle

 Available only in multiplayer mode, this game type consists of a head-to-head dogfight between two players.
 Each player chooses one of the fighters available from those of the Confed and Kilrathi inventory, then the fights begin.
 The player who destroys the opponent is the winner.